voloko/uki/docs/core/builder.markdown

     builder.build({ view: 'Button', label: 'Hello World' });

-For this to work builder uses `builder.namespaces` property.
+For this to work, builder uses `builder.namespaces` property.
 It contains an array of objects tying strings to view constructors.
 To add a new namespace just unshift `builder.namespaces`.
-By default `namespaces` equals to `global` (`window`).
+By default, `namespaces` equals to `global` (`window`).

     builder.namespaces.unshift({